About Neck Pain Veterans Disability Benefits

 Cervical spondylosis, also known as cervical osteoarthritis or neck arthritis, is a serious medical condition for many veterans.
 Neck pain veterans disability benefits are available to veterans that injured their neck in the military and now suffer from cervical spondylosis.

 Your military neck injury may have not been a big deal at the time.
 You never thought that you would need to apply for neck pain veterans disability benefits.
-The neck injury that you received in the military accelerated the ageing process in your neck that has left you with cervical spondylosis.
+The neck injury that you received in the military accelerated the aging process in your neck that has left you with cervical spondylosis.

-The accelerated ageing process in your neck caused degeneration of discs and cartilage and the growth of osteophytes.
+The accelerated aging process in your neck caused degeneration of discs and cartilage and the growth of osteophytes.
 When a nerve in your neck is pinched due to disc compression or osteophytes growth, neck pain is the result.
 VA benefits are available to veterans with degrative disc disease.

 Radiculopathy and Neck Pain

 Radiculopathy due to a compressed nerve in the cervical spine can leave veterans with numbness, weakness, tingling in the shoulders, or progress along the entire arm and into the hand or fingers.
-Many veterans with cervical radiculopathy are experiencing degernative changes in their spine that caused a herniated, bulging disc or degenerative disc disease that is pushing on a nerve causing neck pain.
+Many veterans with cervical radiculopathy are experiencing degenerative changes in their spine that caused a herniated, bulging disc or degenerative disc disease that is pushing on a nerve causing neck pain.

 Spinal Stenosis and Neck Pain